merlot-education/gxfscatalog-library/README.md

     (...)
 }
 ```
-Thats it!
+That's it!
 At the library service call the credential subject will be automatically wrapped in a presentation, signed
 with the private key given to the library and sent to the catalogue.
 At this point we can easily retrieve access participant data again using the service: